kentor/www.kentor.dev/posts/2014-10-26-generating-pastel-colors-for-css.md

 ---
 title: Generating pastel colors for css
 ---
-I was using David Merfield's [randomColor][r] library to generate pastel colors with the call `randomColor({ luminosity: 'light' })`.
-The colors generated weren't pastel enough for my taste; some of them were too intense, so I wanted to figure out what exactly is it about pastels that gives us that characteristic soft and soothing feeling, and how I would generate such colors.
+I was using David Merfield’s [randomColor][r] library to generate pastel colors with the call `randomColor({ luminosity: 'light' })`.
+The colors generated weren’t pastel enough for my taste; some of them were too intense, so I wanted to figure out what exactly is it about pastels that gives us that characteristic soft and soothing feeling, and how I would generate such colors.

-The first stop is obviously Wikipedia's article on [Pastel (color)][p].
-It's very informative right off the bat:
+The first stop is Wikipedia’s article on [Pastel (color)][p].
+It’s very informative right off the bat:

 > Pastels or pastel colors are the family of colors which, when described in the
 > HSV color space, have high value and low to intermediate saturation.